Immersion in Hawaiian Culture and History on a visit to Oahu

 In January this year my husband, sister, and I set out for Hawaii to escape the cold winter months in South Carolina.
 Landing on Oahu without an agenda, we scheduled a guided tour and set out in a small excursion van to explore the island.
-As we traveled North along the shore on the windward (Eastern) side of Oahu, the guide pointed to landmarks along the way and explained the Hawaiian term, m?lama honua meaning “to care for our Island Earth”, each other, and all living things.
+As we traveled North along the shore on the windward (Eastern) side of Oahu, the guide pointed to landmarks along the way.
+She explained that Hawaiian culture is intrinsically tied to the earth and passed down through generations, is the responsibility to care for the earth, each other, and all living things.

 It occurred to me that in past visits to Hawaii, I had not paid enough attention to the cultural practices of the Hawaiian people.
 Hawaii’s temperate climate, translucent blue waters, verdant cliffs and valleys, and colorful flora and fauna are irresistible.
-They always beckon me to come outside and play.
 On this tour, I was beginning to see how the stirring Hawaiian landscape is intrinsically tied to Hawaiian culture, language, music, religious practices and historical storytelling.
 Before written language, the Hawaiians communicated oli (words) or mele (ideas) through hula dancing and verbal chanting.
-Together, these practices communicated spiritual beliefs, the birth of the islands, the divine origins of the first chiefs and kings, and the connections between these.
+Together, these practices communicated spiritual beliefs, the birth of the islands, divine origins of first the chiefs and then the kings, and the connections between these.

-Missionaries converted the oral Hawaiian language to writing in the nineteenth century and by the early twentieth century, during the period of colonization, the language was almost lost forever.
-UNESCO categorizes the language as endangered. ‘?lelo Hawai’i, (Hawaiian language), began to resurface in the past forty years, along with Hawaiian values and customs.
-Today, Hawaii is the only State with two official languages.
-Made up of few letters, A, E, I, O, U, H, K, L, M, N, P, W, there are between 20 and 40 thousand words in the Hawaiian language.
-There are five vowels and eight consonants, two symbols, an ‘okina (glottal stop or brief break in a word and sometimes used to change the meaning) and the kahak?, (drawn out vowel).
-These are pronounced using four basic rules.
+Missionaries converted the oral Hawaiian language to writing in the nineteenth century.
+By the early twentieth century, the period of colonization, the language was almost lost.
+UNESCO categorizes the language as endangered.
+The Hawaiian language began to resurface in the past forty years, along with Hawaiian values and customs.
+Today, Hawaii is the only State with two official languages, Hawaiian and English.
+Although not an official language, some people also speak pidgin, an informal combination of languages.

 “Chapter 5 of Hawai’i Revised Statues “§ 5-7.5 “Aloha Spirit”. (a) “Aloha Spirit” is the coordination of mind and heart within each person.
 It brings each person to the self.
 Each person must think and emote good feelings to others.”